BGI-Qingdao/SpaGRN/README.md

 ## File tree
-**To enhance clarity and prevent any potential confusion, we have organized this GitHub repository into a structured file tree, complete with detailed annotation for each code segment, tailored to their respective purposes.
+To enhance clarity and prevent any potential confusion, we have organized this GitHub repository into a structured **file tree**, complete with detailed annotation for each code segment, tailored to their respective purposes.

 ```